sauloalrpi/jekyll/README.md

 # Jekyll docs site

-This directory contains the code for the Jekyll docs site, [jekyllrb.com](http://jekyllrb.com/).
+This directory contains the code for a fork of the [Jekyll docs site](http://jekyllrb.com), [http://ontouchstart.github.io/jekyll](http://ontouchstart.github.io/jekyll).

 ## Contributing